akosiorek/akosiorek.github.io/_posts/2017-09-03-implementing-air.markdown

 3. It is sensitive to initialisation of the output layers that produce the final reconstruction but also of the "where" and "pres" latent variables.
 If the reconstruction has too big values at the beginning of the training, the number of steps shrinks to zero and the model never recovers.
 Similar things happen when "where" latent variable has too big a variance at the beginning.
 This behaviour is obvious in hindsight, but it wasn't that clear while implementing.

 # Conclusion
 It's a really cool if a bit complicated model.
-I hope this post has brought you closer to understand what's going on in the paper.
-I've implemented it because I have a few ideas how to use it in my research.
+I hope this post has brought you closer to understanding of what's going on in the paper.
+I've implemented it because I have a few ideas on how to use it in my research.
 Feel free to reach out if you have any questions or comments.